 so, it has been just short of forever since my last post. but, i mean those macarons? seriously? i could read that post for years. that was gold.

-he last post. does that count? no? well i'll tell you what they were:
+anyway, there are three things i almost wrote about since the last post. does that count? no? well i'll tell you what they were:

 -- i gave up meat for three weeks. it was an attempt to lose weight. in three weeks, all i really lost was any recollection why i thought giving up meat was a good idea. that, and my sunny disposition.

-was thwarted in my attempt to go to orlando to go to ravenous pig. i have come to accept that it doesn't really exist, and therefore cannot be gone to.
+-- three saturdays in a row, i was thwarted in my attempt to go to orlando to go to ravenous pig. i have come to accept that it doesn't really exist, and therefore cannot be gone to.

 -- i have been wanting to write about bella brava, my pal dom's new gig. i have been in several times and loved it each. but i figured i would wait until she had the new menu out before i blogged on it. it is out now, so it'll happen soon.